 Isabel Ashdown lives in West Sussex with her carpenter husband and two children.
 The middle child of an artist and an English lecturer, Isabel was born in London in 1970 and grew up in a seaside village on the south coast of England, a place which continues to fuel much of her writing.
 After fifteen years working in product marketing, Isabel made the decision to give up her job in senior management to write, enrolling for a degree in English and Creative Writing at the University of Chichester, where her late father had taught two decades earlier.
 In 2007, she graduated with first class honours and was awarded the Hugo Donnelly Prize for outstanding academic achievement, going on to receive an MA with distinction in 2010.
+She's currently Writer in Residence 2013-14 at the University of Brighton.

 Isabel is also co-founder of Three Sussex Writers, a website for book lovers run by a trio of authors based in West Sussex.
 Along with Isabel, Jane Rusbridge (The Devil's Music) and Gabrielle Kimm (His Last Duchess) regularly team up at events, literary festivals and creative worskhops to share their knowledge and experience of writing.